Neurotech-HQ/sarufi-messenger-blueprint/README.md

-# sarufi-messenger-blueprint
+# Sarufi messenger blueprint

-Starter code to integrating sarufi chatbot with Facebook messenger.
+A starter code to integrate sarufi chatbot with Facebook messenger.
 In the blueprint, we need to set up a webhook to receive new messages.
-This can be done in many ways but we shall go through two ways namely [ngrok](https://ngrok.com) and [replit](https://replit.com).
+This can be done in many ways but we shall use two ways namely [ngrok](#using-ngrok) and [replit](#using-replit).

 ## Messenger set-up